ArmaFriday/Guide/docs/about/opreps/warlord/something_airy_this_way_comes.rst

 .. danger::
   Operatives will **not** be protected by the Geneva Convention.
 The existance of this operation will be denied by Western governments.

-* Paradrop on South-Eastern Katkoula under the cover of darkness.
+* Paradrop on South-Eastern Katkoula under the cover of darkness and wait for daybreak.
 * Secure position foxtrot for sniper overwatch
 * Assasinate Johny's Lieutenant in Lailai
 * Destroy the radio tower North East of Lailai